-Rheometer-Infrared Spectrometer Setup
+Rheometer-Infrared Spectrometer Adapter

 - Accessory for structure analysis and rheo optics

-- Investigates the chemical composition of a material
+- Investigates the chemical composition and rheology

 MCR rheometer plus IR spectrometer – reach the molecular level

 Perform real-time in-situ observations of chemical and mechanical (rheological) changes with the Rheometer-Infrared Spectrometer Setup.
-For observation of the intramolecular vibrations or rotations caused by interacting molecules which are electromagnetically irradiated, the MCR rheometer combines the middle (MIR) and near (NIR) infrared light-range.
+For observation of the intramolecular vibrations or rotations caused by interacting molecules which are electromagnetically irradiated, the MCR rheometer can be combined with the middle (MIR) and near (NIR) infrared light-range.
 With an ATR (attenuate total reflection) crystal directly placed in the sample, MIR spectroscopy can be employed to gain information about the surface layer properties of the sample.
 Optionally, homogenous UV radiation can be used simultaneously, providing a powerful tool for the investigation of photo polymerization reactions, e.g. of adhesives.

 Vast variety of test types and temperature settings

 This setup consists of the well-established and actively controlled Peltier hood, the universal optical device, and a Peltier temperature-controlled device with easily exchangeable lower glass plates.
-Together, they ensure quick and accurate temperature control from -20 to +200 °C. They even allow purging with inert gas to avoid undesired chemical reactions like oxidation or degradation and to reduce the atmospheric water signal in the IR spectrum.
+Together, they ensure quick and accurate temperature control from -20 °C to +200 °C. They even allow purging with inert gas to avoid undesired chemical reactions like oxidation or degradation and to reduce the atmospheric water signal in the IR spectrum.
 Alternatively, we offer electrical temperature control from ambient temperature to 300 °C, as well as disposable measuring geometries in various diameters (e.g. for samples unremovable after curing).